tensorpack/tensorpack/docs/tutorial/extend/callback.md

 ## Write a Callback

-In the main loop of the trainer, the callbacks will be called in the order they are given in `TrainConfig`.
-The time where each callback method gets called is demonstrated in this snippet:
+The time where each callback method gets called is demonstrated in this snippet.
 ```python
 def train(self):
   # ... a predefined trainer may create graph for the model here ...